Radio in Prison Camps

 As soon as the danger passed an "all clear" signal would be relayed to the operators and listening would be resumed.

-Almost always the mid-day BBC news was listened to, and, if possible, one other bulletin later in the day.
+Almost always the midday BBC (British Broadcasting Corporation) news was listened to, and, if possible, another bulletin later in the day.

-As soon as it had been taken down it would be taken to the "Security Room ," where several copies would be made, each one being read to small groups behind closed doors in various parts of the camp and then immediately destroyed.
+As soon as it was taken down it would be taken to the "Security Room," where several copies would be made, each one being read to small groups behind closed doors in various parts of the camp and then immediately destroyed.

 The whole system was known as "the Canary," and the prisoners' "Security Room" in Oflag IXA/Z was a mass of ingeniously concealed gadgets and tools used in its construction and maintenance.

-A panel of a very ordinary and inoffensive looking table could be slipped out to reveal a collection of files, bits of wire, rubber, insulating tape, and home-made tools and spare parts or all descriptions.
+The panel of a very ordinary and inoffensive looking table could be slipped out to reveal a collection of files, bits of wire, rubber, insulating tape, and home-made tools and spare parts of all descriptions.

 From this collection the skeleton key was once made with which a barefaced escape was eventually achieved.